The Sims 3 expansion packs: Ambitions

 The Sims 3: Ambitions is the second expansion pack for The Sims 3, released in North America on June 1, 2010.
 Ambitions introduces new professions that can be actively controlled by the player, unlike the careers in the base game.
 A variety of new skills are also added alongside the ability to register as self employed for skills.
 The expansion also added a new world, Twinbrook.
 A separate standalone version was also developed for mobile devices.

 Gameplay

 Professions are the main focus of Ambitions, and allows players to actively control a sim at their job.
-The new active careers include architect, doctor, firefighter, ghost hunter, private investigator, and stylist.
-Self employed professions were also added, which utilize base game skills or the new skills added by the expansion.
-The new skills added include sculpture and inventing.
-A new life state was also added, the sim bot, a robot that can be created by a sim with a high inventing skill.
+The new active careers in the pack can have your Sim become an Architect, a Doctor, a Firefighter, a Ghost Hunter, a Private Investigator, or a Stylist.
+Self employed professions were also added, which utilize base game skills or the new skills added by the expansion pack, as well as other expansions' skills, regardless if they came out before or after Ambitions.
+This can ensure your Sim's skills if they profit off them, can be considered as Employment in the game.
+The new skills added are Sculpture and Inventing.
+A new life state was also added, the SimBot, a robot that can be created by a sim with a high Inventing skill, or can be purchased with Lifetime Happiness points.